News and Opinion

 --

-I also produced a documentary about this finding called Looking back with Shinya Yamanaka.
+I also produced a documentary about this finding called Turning back time in cells with Dr. Shinya Yamanaka.
 My co-interviewer is Stylianos Lefkopoulos, PhD, a manuscript editor at Nature Cell Biology.

 Here is an excerpt focused on patients and the prospects for clinical applications of induced pluripotent stem cells